ethereum-optimism/optimism/specs/glossary.md

 Submitting transactions for inclusion in a batch saves costs by reducing overhead, and enables the sequencer to pre-confirm the transactions before the L1 confirms the data.

+## Sequencer

+[sequencer]: glossary.md#sequencer

+A sequencer is either a [rollup node][rollup-node] ran in sequencer mode, or the operator of this rollup node.

+The sequencer is a priviledged actor, which receives L2 transactions from L2 users, creates L2 blocks using them, which it then submits to [data availability provider][avail-provider] (via a [batcher]).
+It also submits [output roots][l2-output] to L1.

-## Sequencing window
+## Sequencing Window

 [sequencing-window]: glossary.md#sequencing-window

-A sequencing window is a range of L1 blocks, to parse inputs from during a derivation step.
+A sequencing window is a range of L1 blocks from which a [sequencing epoch][sequencing-epoch] can be derived.

+A sequencing window whose first L1 block has number `N` contains [batcher transactions][batcher-transactions] for epoch `N`.
+The window contains blocks `[N, N + SWS)` where `SWS` is the sequencer window size.

+> **TODO** specify sequencer window size

+Additionally, the first block in the window defines the [depositing transactions][depositing-tx] which determine the [deposits] to be included in the first L2 block of the epoch.

-## Sequencing epoch
+## Sequencing Epoch

+[sequencing-epoch]: glossary.md#sequencing-epoch

+A sequencing epoch is sequential range of L2 blocks derived from a [sequencing window](#sequencing-window) of L1 blocks.

-A sequencing epoch is a number identifying the start of a [sequencing window](#sequencing-window), equal to the L1 block number of the first block in the window.
+Each epoch is identified by an epoch number, which is equal to the block number number of the first L1 block in the sequencing window.

+Epochs can have variable size, subject to some constraints.
+See the [L2 chain derivation specification][derivation-spec] for more details.

-## Sequencer batch
+## L1 Origin

-[sequencer-batch]: glossary.md#sequencer-batch

-A sequencer batch is list of L2 transactions tagged with an [`epoch`](#sequencing-epoch) and L2 block `timestamp`.
-Each L2 block can have one batch of transactions, an input for the block derivation.
+[l1-origin]: glossary.md#l1-origin

+The L1 origin of an L2 block is the L1 block corresponding to its [sequencing epoch][sequencing-epoch].

 ------------------------------------------------------------------------------------------------------------------------